syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 {% endtabs %}

 **Step 3**: : Now, utilize the customized styles in our application using the 'Style' property.
 This step adds custom styles of Buttons in WPF application.
-The code below creates a ‘StackPanel’ with two buttons:

 {% tabs %}